ssuryanarayanan/Qi-Docs/docs/QiStreams.md

 `entity` -- Qi Stream object

-If BehaviorId is not specified, the stream will have the default behavior of Mode=‘Continuous’ and Extrapolation=‘All’.
-If entity already exists on the server by Id, that existing stream is returned to the caller unchanged.
+If `BehaviorId` is not specified, the stream will have the default behavior of `Mode=‘Continuous’` and `ExtrapolationMode=‘All’`.
+If entity already exists on the server by `Id`, that existing stream is returned to the caller unchanged.

 *UpdateStream*
 ```